 This South American border crossing is the primary link between Peru and Bolivia, but it’s not the only one.
-The border crossing at Copacabana, Bolivia, for example is small and relaxed.
-In contrast, the Desaguadero border is a dirty, busy place.
+The border crossing at Copacabana, Bolivia, for example, is small and relaxed.
+In contrast, the Desaguadero border is a dirty, busy place that’s open 24 hours on both sides.
 However, if you cross at Desaguadero you get a more direct route to La Paz, passing right by Bolivia’s most famous archaeological site, Tiwanaku, and you don’t need to take the ferry that connects Copacabana to La Paz.
 Here’s how the border between Peru and Bolivia at Desaguadero goes.

 To: Desaguadero, Bolivia

 Date: January 4, 2018

 Lay of the land: On the north end of town, on the edge of Lake Titikaka, is the old bridge which is used by individuals and passenger cars so there is very little vehicular traffic.
 On the south end of town is a newer crossing for the many, many cargo trucks bringing commercial goods into landlocked Bolivia.
 Immigration and customs facilities are adjacent to each other on both sides of the border, which is separated by a small bridge that crosses the small Desaguadero River as it enters Lake Titikaka.
 The facilities are old (the computer system went down while our truck paperwork was being processed on the Bolivia side) and cramped, but they eventually get the job done.